JoskedeJong/MinStyle/README.md

 * [x] give header drop-down menu
 * * [x] attach links in dropdown to sections
 * * [ ] attach scrollspy to links in dropdown
+* * * won't be visible, needs alternate approach to be useful
 * * [ ] add slightly slow transform to dropdown
 * * [ ] remove background and border from dropdown
 * [x] make footer